Learn how to create a Shepard Fairey Photoshop effect with the help of Illustrator with this poster tutorial.

 Now we're going to create our guide layers for use in Illustrator.
 Start by duplicating your posterized layer, and name this new layer "Pattern Guide."
 Then go to Image > Adjustments > Threshold.
 We're going to slide our Point until we get something similar to below.
 We want it fairly dark, but still with a small amount of detail.
 Also, when using Threshold, it is best to use the Peaks that you see.

 Save this newly created layer as "patternguide.psd," or something similar, as you'll need it for Illustrator.

 We need to repeat Step 4 and Step 5 three more times.
-Each time apply a lower threshold, and save each new layer.
-Below are the settings I used, again notice the peaks.
+Apply a lower threshold each time, and save each new layer.
+Below are the settings I used—again, notice the peaks.

-Now we have to save this Swatch set so we can use it in our poster we're about to make.
-In the bottom left corner of our Swatches panel we'll select Save Swatches from the Swatches Library Menu.
-Name it anything you want, I used "pattern."
+Now we have to save this Swatch set so we can use it on the poster we're about to make.
+In the bottom left corner of our Swatches panel, we'll select Save Swatches from the Swatches Library Menu.
+Name it anything you want; I used "pattern."
 You can now close this document, as we won't need it anymore.

 Here is the color palette we'll be using for this tutorial.
 There are four colors and a pattern.
 We'll be using a mix of beige and light blue colors.

 Now that we have our reference images and pattern created, it's time to create a New document in Illustrator.
 I used a canvas size of 700 x 850 px.

 We're going to start with our darkest guide layer—this will be our pattern layer.
 We're going to outline the layer using the Pen Tool (P).
 So to start, we're going to go to File > Place and select our first reference layer in Illustrator.
 If you've been following verbatim, the file to place is called "patternguide.psd".

 Let's stop for a moment and discuss the proper use of the Pen Tool (P) in Illustrator.
 This is one area where Illustrator handily trumps Photoshop, but only if you use it correctly.